-4 Consideration and Payment
+4 Consideration and Payment 4.1 Consideration.

-4.1 Consideration.
 The State will pay for all services performed by the Contractor under this contract as follows:

-- (A) Compensation.
-The Contractor will be paid . - (B) Travel Expenses.
-Reimbursement for travel and subsistence expenses actually and necessarily incurred by the Contractor as a result of this contract will not exceed \$ . - (C) Total Obligation.
-The total obligation of the State for all compensation and reimbursements to the Contractor under this contract will not exceed \$ .
+(A) Compensation.
+The Contractor will be paid (B) Travel Expenses.
+Reimbursement for travel and subsistence expenses actually and necessarily incurred by the Contractor as a result of this contract will not exceed \$ (C) Total Obligation.
+The total obligation of the State for all compensation and reimbursements to the Contractor under this contract will not exceed \$ 4.2.
+P ivment (A) Invoices.

-4.2.
-Payment

-(A) Invoices.
 The State will promptly pay the Contractor after the Contractor presents an itemized invoice for the services actually performed and the State's Authorized Representative accepts the invoiced services.
-Invoices must be submitted timely and according to the following schedule:
+Invoices must be submitted timely and according to the following schedule: (B) Retainage.

-(B) Retainage.
 Under Minnesota Statutes Section 16C.08, subdivision 5(b), no more than 90% of the amount due under this contract may be paid until the final product of this contract has been reviewed by the State's agency head.
 The balance due will be paid when the State's agency head determines that the Contractor has satisfactorily fulfilled all the terms of this contract.

-5 Conditions of Payment

-All services provided by the Contractor under this contract must be performed to the State's satisfaction, as determined at the sole discretion of the State's Authorized Representative and in accordance with all applicable federal, state, and local laws, ordinances, rules, and regulations.
-The Contractor will not receive payment for work found by the State to be unsatisfactory or performed in violation of federal, state, or local law.
+All s dete fede ditions of Payment services provided by the Contractor under this contract must be performed to the State's satisfaction, as rmined at the sole discretion of the State's Authorized Representative and in accordance with all applicable ral, state, and local laws, ordinances, rules, and regulations.
+The Contractor will not receive payment for a found by the State to be unsatisfactory or performed in violation of federal, state, or local law.
+The resp cont horized Representative State's Authorized Representative is Mary Kiffmeyer, Chair of the ERERTF or her successor, and has the onsibility to monitor the Contractor's performance and the authority to accept the services provided under this ract.
+If the services are satisfactory, the State's Authorized Representative will certify acceptance on each ice submitted for payment.
+Contractor's Authorized Representative is If the Contractor's Authorized Representative changes by time during this contract, the Contractor must immediately notify the State.

-6 Authorized Representative

-The State's Authorized Representative is Mary Kiffmeyer, Chair of the ERERTFor her successor, and has the responsibility to monitor the Contractor's performance and the authority to accept the services provided under this contract.
-If the services are satisfactory, the State's Authorized Representative will certify acceptance on each invoice submitted for payment.

-The Contractor's Authorized Representative is .
-If the Contractor's Authorized Representative changes at any time during this contract, the Contractor must immediately notify the State.